-The Maine Marine Trades Association is proud of its diverse membership and encourages companies of all kinds that are actively engaged or, or that support the activities of the marine trades industry in Maine to submit an application for membership.
+The Maine Marine Trades Association is proud of its diverse membership.
+It encourages companies of all kinds that are actively engaged or support the marine trade industry’s activities in Maine to apply for membership.
 All applications are reviewed and voted upon by the Board of Directors.